djeada/Linux-Notes/notes/partitions.md

 +------------------+------------------+------------------+-----------------+-----------------+
 ```

+You can perform the following operations with partitions:

+- You can **create** new partitions if there is sufficient physical space available on the disk.
+- **Deleting** a partition will remove all data stored within that partition, so it is important to back up any important information before performing this operation.
+- **Resizing** a partition involves either **shrinking** or **growing** it, depending on your needs and available unallocated space on the disk.
+- When resizing partitions, be aware that the **file system** may need to be adjusted to match the new partition size, and this operation may require additional tools or steps to complete successfully.

 ### MBR (Master Boot Record)

 MBR is the older partition table format, used on most computers.
 It started in March 1983 with IBM PC DOS 2.0.
 MBR has three parts: the main boot code, a partition table for the disk, and a disk signature.
 MBR stores its data in the first sector of the disk.
 It supports disks up to 2TB and can have up to four primary partitions.